 Stein Scholars Program for Public Interest

-Our new blog....check it out; edited and produced by Stein Scholar Angelica Kang Class of 2015E. http://steinscholarsblog.blogspot.com/
+Our blog....check it out; conceived & originally produced by Stein Scholar Angelica Kang Class of 2015E, now maintained by Stein Scholars. http://steinscholarsblog.blogspot.com/

 The Stein Alumni Newsletter Connections (published once or twice per year) is one of the ways we stay in touch.
 Here are several password protected recent editions.
 Are you a Stein alum who needs your password?
 Email Andrew Chapin firstname.lastname@example.org